International Trade Union Committee of Negro Workers

-The International Trade Union Committee of Negro Workers (ITUCNW) was a section of the Profintern active during the late 1920s and 1930s that acted as a radical transnational platform for black workers in Africa and the Atlantic World.
+The International Trade Union Committee of Negro Workers (ITUCNW) was a section of the Profintern that existed during the late 1920s and 1930s and acted as a radical transnational platform for black workers in Africa and the Atlantic World.

 History

 It was launched in July 1930 at an "International Conference of Negro Workers" that took place in Hamburg.
 There were 17 delegates including: